WeAreAVP/Harvest-Quickbooks/README.md

     c) Rename all ITEM values to a single value.

 8) A new .iif file is created with the added modifications.
 If no option was selected, the output file will be the same as the input.
-The new file shoud in the same directory as the original file.
+The new file should be in the same directory as the original file.

 9) To convert another file, enter "a".
 Otherwise, enter "b", to exit program.